 We think everyone else is happy and that we’re the only ones with problems and troubles.
 We bemoan our fate and sometimes sink into a depression thinking we’re the only ones suffering while others are joyously happy.

 What we fail to realize is that everyone has his or her own problems.
-We think others are having more than us.

 We think others have better jobs, better health, or better relationships than we have.
 We spend time looking at others and wishing we could have what they have.

 Few realize that each one carries around his or her own bundle of troubles.
 Many are suffering from depression, anxiety, and hopelessness.
 When we look at the lives of others, we find that they may even have more difficulty than we have.
-If asked to trade our own problems with theirs, we find many people would rather keep their own.
+If asked to trade our own problems with theirs, we find many would rather keep their own.

 Each of us has our share of good things in our lives, and each has times of trouble.
 No one alive can escape that reality.
 We should not feel that someone else is having an easier time in life than we have.
 All people go through their own suffering.